Brand Name: Verzenio

-What is Verzenio (abemaciclib), and what is it used for?
+What is Verzenio, and what is it used for?

-Verzenio (abemaciclib) is a drug in oral tablet form that attacks tumor cells in patients with HR+/HER2- breast cancer.
+Verzenio (abemaciclib) is a breast cancer treatment in oral tablet form that attacks tumor cells in patients with HR+/HER2- breast cancer.
 Specialists prescribe it as part of a combination of drugs that also includes an aromatase inhibitor.

 Verzenio is a CDK4 and 6 inhibitor.
 CDK4 and 6 are proteins that govern how quickly cancer cells need to grow and reproduce, and Verzenio attacks those proteins, making it difficult for the cancer cells to continue growing.